Backward asymptotics in S-unimodal maps: Forward and Backward limits

 The asymptotics in the forward direction present no ambiguity: given a point $x\in X$, the set

 consists in the accumulation points of the forward orbit of $x$, namely the sequence $\{f(x),f^2(x),f^3(x),\dots\}$ where, as usual, we use the notation

 The setting where discrete dynamics has been possibly more successful to date is iterations of holomorphic (and therefore rational) maps on the Riemann sphere $\CPo$.
-In this setting, $F_f$ (Fatou set) denotes the largest open set over which the family of iterates $\{f^n\}$ is normal and $J_f$ (Julia set) its complement and we have the following fundamental full classification result: \begin{theoremX}[{\bf $\bm\omega$-limits in $\bm\bC$}.
-Sullivan, 1985~\cite{Sul85}] Let $f:\CPo\to\CPo$ be a rational function of degree larger than 1.
-Then: \begin{enumerate} \item if $x\in J_f $, then $\omega_f(x)$ is either a repelling periodic orbit or the whole $J_f$; \item if $x\in F_f$, then $\omega_f(x)$ is either a hyperbolic or parabolic attracting periodic orbit or a Jordan curve. \end{enumerate} \end{theoremX} In the remainder of this article we will call simply {\em cycle} a periodic orbit.
-Recall that, in the complex setting, the duality {\em non-chaotic} versus {\em chaotic} dynamics coincides with the duality {\em attracting} versus {\em repelling} set.
+In this setting, $F_f$ (Fatou set) denotes the largest open set over which the family of iterates $\{f^n\}$ is normal and $J_f$ (Julia set) its complement and we have the fundamental full classification below. \blue \begin{defn} We use {\bf cycle} as a synonim for periodic orbit.
+By $n$-cycle we mean a periodic orbit of period $n$ (so, in particular, a $n$-cycle has $n$ elements).
+We denote by $|\gamma|$ the period of a cycle $\gamma$. \end{defn} \black \begin{theoremX}[{\bf $\bm\omega$-limits in $\bm\bC$} \cite{Sul85}] Let $f:\CPo\to\CPo$ be a rational function of degree larger than 1.
+Then: \begin{enumerate} \item if $x\in J_f $, then $\omega_f(x)$ is either a repelling cycle or the whole $J_f$; \item if $x\in F_f$, then $\omega_f(x)$ is either a hyperbolic or parabolic attracting cycle or a Jordan curve. \end{enumerate} \end{theoremX} Recall that, in the complex setting, the duality {\em non-chaotic} versus {\em chaotic} dynamics coincides with the duality {\em attracting} versus {\em repelling} set.
 In the real case, except in particular cases such as Newton maps (e.g. see~\cite{DL18}), the two dualities are independent (for instance, there are chaotic attractors).
 In regard with orbits asymptotics, the latter is the most relevant.
-An analogue of Theorem~\ref{thm:oC} for the real case is given by the following weaker result: \begin{theoremX}[{\bf $\bm\omega$-limits in $\bm\bR$}.
-Martens, de Melo and van Strien, 1992~\cite{MMS92}] Let $f$ be either a generic non-invertible $C^2$ self-map of $\RPo$ or a S-multimodal map on the interval.
-Then, for almost all $x$, $\omega_f(x)$ can be of the following three types: \begin{enumerate} \item a cycle; \item a minimal Cantor set; \item a finite union of closed intervals containing a critical point. \end{enumerate} \end{theoremX} The last case is the one where the dynamics within the attractor is chaotic.
+An analogue of Theorem~\ref{thm:oC} for the real case is given by the following weaker result: \begin{theoremX}[{\bf $\bm\omega$-limits in $\bm\bR$}~\cite{MMS92}] Let $f$ be either a generic non-invertible $C^2$ self-map of $\RPo$ or a S-multimodal map on the interval.
+Then, for almost all $x$, $\omega_f(x)$ can be of the following three types: \begin{enumerate} \item a cycle; \item a minimal Cantor set; \item a finite union of closed intervals containing a critical point \blue and on which $f$ acts transitively (see Def.~\ref{def:transitive}). \end{enumerate} \end{theoremX} The last case is the one where the dynamics within the attractor is chaotic, \blue in the sense of sensitivity to initial conditions (see~\cite{Kol04} and~\cite{Rob08} for thorough discussions on alternate definitions of chaotic attractors). \black